You can’t summon luck on command. But you can live in a way that makes it almost inevitable.

 That’s the real secret – not waiting for the right break, but building a life where breaks can’t help but happen.
 The phrase “make your own luck” sounds like a boast.
 It isn’t.
 It’s a devotion.
 A daily practice of aligning skill, motion, and integrity until the odds quietly tip your way.

-If you want to make your own luck, you start by giving luck something to collide with.
-You move.
-You share.
-You build.
-You show up again tomorrow.
+If you want to make your own luck, start by giving luck something to collide with.
+Move.
+Share.
+Build.
+Show up again tomorrow.
 Each repetition increases the surface area for opportunity to find you.

 Preparation makes coincidence possible.
 Kindness makes real connection likely.
 Visibility makes recognition inevitable.

 You can’t control when or how the wind blows.
 But you can build a better boat.
-You can check your rigging, read the tides, and set out anyway.
-Most people wait for calm seas; you’re the one already out there, learning how to tack when the wind shifts.
+Check your rigging, read the tides, set out anyway.
+Most people wait for calm seas.
+You’re the one already out there learning to tack when the wind shifts.

-2. Raise your visibility.
-Once a week, show your work in public — unfinished and honest.
+Once a week, show your work in public – unfinished and honest.
 The right eyes only find what they can see.
+That’s principle fifteen: release early, release often.

-3. Stack the deck.
-Keep a running list of skills you can improve in 15-minute bursts.
-Each micro-upgrade widens the odds in your favor.
+Keep a running list of skills you can improve in fifteen-minute bursts.
+Each micro-upgrade widens the odds.

-6. Observe patterns.
 When something lucky happens, trace the chain back.
-Find what behavior seeded it and double down.
+Find what behavior seeded it and do more of that.

-7. Stay at sea.
+And stay at sea.
 Don’t wait for ideal weather.
 Launch small, imperfect projects often.
-Most “luck” happens mid-voyage, not in port.
+Most luck happens mid-voyage, not in port.

 Luck isn’t a miracle.
 It’s preparation meeting opportunity, dressed like grace.